4d/docs/website/translated_docs/de/API/EntitySelectionClass.md

 The `.or()` function <!-- REF #EntitySelectionClass.or().Summary -->combines the entity selection with the *entity* or *entitySelection* parameter using the logical (not exclusive) OR operator<!-- END REF -->; it returns a new, unordered entity selection that contains all the entities from the entity selection and the parameter.

-*   If you pass *entity* as parameter, you compare this entity with the entity selection.
-If the entity belongs to the entity selection, a new reference to the entity selection is returned.
+*   If you pass *entitySelection* as parameter, you compare entity selections.
+A new entity selection that contains only the entities that are referenced in both selections is returned.
 Otherwise, a new entity selection containing the original entity selection and the entity is returned.
-*   If you pass *entitySelection* as parameter, you compare entity selections.
-A new entity selection containing the entities belonging to the original entity selection or *entitySelection* is returned (or is not exclusive, entities referenced in both selections are not duplicated in the resulting selection).
+*   If the original entity selection and the *entitySelection* parameter are empty, an empty entity selection is returned.
+If the original entity selection is empty, a reference to *entitySelection* or an entity selection containing only *entity* is returned.
 > > You can compare [ordered and/or unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).
 The resulting selection is always unordered.

 If the original entity selection and the *entitySelection* parameter are empty, an empty entity selection is returned.
 If the original entity selection is empty, a reference to *entitySelection* or an entity selection containing only *entity* is returned.